Can the IRS Take My Social Security Benefits?

 Before the IRS will begin taking money from your social security benefits, you will be contacted by mail.
 At that point, you may be able to make alternate arrangements with the IRS in order to get your tax bill paid off.

-- You may be able to liquidate an asset and pay off your tax debt that way.
+- You may be able to liquidate an asset and pay off your tax liability that way.

 - You could also try setting up payment arrangements with the IRS that are more favorable to you than the loss of 15 percent of your income.